 Open the bonnet from inside the cabin if possible, being aware that the steam may have made your bonnet incredibly hot and you may need to protect your hands.
 Leave the engine to sit for at least 30 minutes in order to cool down.

-Never remove the radiator cap or expansion tank cap of an overheated engine as it is pressurised and could lead to severe steam burns.
+Never remove the radiator cap or expansion tank cap of an overheated engine as it is pressurised and could lead to severe steam burns is always better to call the recovery vehicle insurance.
 If you do open the cap once the engine has cooled, open it slowly and cover your hand for protection.

 Your Clasiq cars is likely to have been built before electric fans, extreme weather testing and maybe even traffic jams.
 This makes older models more susceptible to overheating.
 Regular checkups are vital.
 This means regular checks of belts, hoses, radiators, fans among others.
 They could save you hundreds of pounds before the first leaves start falling off the trees.

 Your vehicle’s temperature gauge can be your best ally and early-warning system.
 This will tell you if your old engine is operating a tad hotter than normal.

 The trick is not to ignore your gauge’s tell-tale clues.
 Engines are built to operate hot for best efficiency.
 But this isn’t to the degree that they become overheated and harm components through overpressure or coolant loss.